jjg/jasongullickson.com/posts/webE-prologue.md

 Not only do I object to this based on my experience in building and managing such systems, I know for a fact that it is unnecessary.
 I reject the assertion that the only way to have the freedom provided by a decentralized web is to turn the entire thing into a pyramid scheme, and I believe that if this effort succeeds, it will undermine all of the potential good to humanity the web has to offer.

-> Yes, this is the part of the post where I start to sound like a crazy person, but stick with me, I've been right before.
+> Yes, this is the part of the post where I start to sound like a crazy person, but stick with me, I've been right about things that sounded crazy before...

 I completely understand why people accept this proposition.
 I was once fascinated by the potential of crypto tech, and had this come along when I was still ignorant to its true cost, I might have even participated in bringing it to life.
 But fortunately my work trends about ten years ahead of the curve and I've had the advantage of seeing the problems with crypto before it's too late to do something about it (hopefully).

 So I propose WebE as an alternative path, one that leads to the benefits of a decentralized web, one that can be programmed by anyone with a modest computer and a web browser.
-One that relies on neither tech-giant privacy-consuming cloud providers or [ponzi-scheming](https://en.wikipedia.org/wiki/Ponzi_scheme_ crypto-traders.
-A web that brings the "person" back to the democratizing power of the personal computers.
+One that relies on neither tech-giant privacy-consuming cloud providers nor [ponzi-scheming](https://en.wikipedia.org/wiki/Ponzi_scheme) crypto-traders.
+A web that brings the "person" back to the democratizing power of personal computers.

 The beauty of the Internet is that WebE doesn't have to "beat" Web3, the two can co-exist and you can use either without having to choose sides.
 As such you'll see nothing in WebE's design that intends to undermine or "disrupt" Web3.

-Other than perhaps making it appear obsolete.
+> Other than perhaps making it look obsolete.

 From a technical perspective WebE is a direct descendant from my work on JS/OS.
 Everything I've learned from building JSFS will be part of WebE, as will everything I've learned and done in the intervening years.

-Over the course of 2022 I will be sharing more detailed information about WebE's architecture, including API specificsions, drafts of protocol specifications and example implementations.
+Over the course of 2022 I will be sharing more detailed information about WebE's architecture, including API specifications, drafts of protocol specifications and example implementations.
 As the name change might suggest, there will be nothing Javascript-specific in WebE's implementation (beyond the fact that at this point browsers only execute Javascript code) and any language, operating system, etc. which can implement the protocol(s) can participate in the architecture.

 > I'm very excited to share more with you about WebE, but I want to get the fundamentals right so I don't spoil the fun of anyone ambitious enough to jump in early.
-In the meantime know that the initial API will have a lot in common with [JSFS](), so if you want to get a jump on writing WebE programs time spent studying that will not be wasted.
+In the meantime know that the initial API will have a lot in common with [JSFS](https://github.com/jjg/jsfs#api), so if you want to get a jump on writing WebE programs time spent studying that will not be wasted.